4 minute read

 - StormForge Optimize Pro Controller installed

-This example will deploy Elasticsearch and requires more resources then the quick start example, therefore you will need something larger then a typical minikube cluster.
-A four node cluster with 32 total vCPUs (8 on each node) and 64GB total memory (16GB on each node) is generally sufficient.
+This example deploys Elasticsearch and requires more resources than the Quick Start example, so you will need something larger than a typical minikube cluster.
+A four-node cluster with 32 total vCPUs (8 on each node) and 64GB total memory (16GB on each node) is typically sufficient.

 Creating a StormForge Optimize Pro experiment stores the experiment state in your cluster.
-When using the platform, the experiment definition is also synchronized to our API for access to the machine learning capabilities.
-No additional objects are created until trial assignments have been suggested (either manually or using our API, see next section on adding manual trials).
+When using the platform, the experiment definition is also synchronized to the Optimize Pro API for access to the machine learning capabilities.
+No additional objects are created until trial assignments have been suggested (either manually or using the API — see the next section on adding manual trials).

 - If the experiment contains setup tasks, a new job will be created for that work.

 - The patches defined in the experiment are applied to the cluster.

 - The status of all patched objects is monitored, the trial run will wait for them to stabilize.

 - The trial job specified in the experiment is created (the default behavior simply executes a timed sleep).

 - Upon completion of the trial job, metric values are collected.

 - If the experiment contains setup tasks, another job will be created to clean up the state created by the initial setup task job.